 Rick Warren, had it right when he said, ‘find your purpose before your mate’.
 By doing this we can truly live out God’s calling through our giftings.
 If we don’t find our purpose and if we jump into a relationship first; we can have the tendency to feel resentful and therefore, not be used as effectively for the Kingdom of Christ.

 If we trust God we can pursue Him and when we do, His purposes for our life become evident.
-If it’s the right guy, he will want a girl who pursues Christ first and he will in turn pursue you.
+If he’s the right guy, he will want a woman who pursues Christ first and he will in turn pursue you.

 ‘’Set your minds on things above, not on earthly things’’.
 Colossians 3:2